State officials rush to shore up confidence in Nov. 3 election as voters express new fears about mail voting

-And House Democrats on Sunday announced plans for an emergency hearing on mail delays later this month.
+House Speaker Nancy Pelosi (D-Calif.) on Sunday announced that she was calling the House back early from its summer recess to vote on legislation later this week that would block changes to Postal Service operations.
+House Democrats on Sunday also announced plans for an emergency hearing on mail delays later this month.

-“He is undermining the safest voting method during a pandemic and forcing people to cast a ballot in person,” said Colorado Secretary of State Jena Griswold (D).
+“He is undermining the safest voting method during a pandemic and forcing people to cast a ballot in person,” Colorado Secretary of State Jena Griswold (D) said of Trump .
 “It is reprehensible.”

 The race to action comes amid escalating worries that even if the president does not succeed in blocking mail voting, he has created a dangerous crisis of confidence that could jeopardize whether Americans view the eventual outcome as legitimate.